bphigg/558Project3/Elementary.md

 # Summarizations

-First, let’s get an idea of the overall diabetes rate for the `elementary` education level.
+First, let’s get an idea of the overall diabetes rate for this education level.

 ``` r
 mean(diabetes$Diabetes_binary)